-Even when a good change of plan is on the table, it is not easy to recruit the management to implement the change.
-Roush Performance, which manufactures different products for the automotive market, was evaluating the possibility to change their plan that remained unchanged for 25 years.
-The management feared that the new plan might jeopardize the working environment of the reps and after a long debate process decided not to change a thing.
-Not even a mere tweak in the existing plan (Chung, 2019).
-This is one of the reasons why piloting a new plan is essential.
-Piloting a plan is a multipurpose process.
-It evaluates the cost, the engagement and connection of the reps to the new plan, the ability of the firm to support the plan etc. This process enables the firm to make the right corrections and changes to the plan before it is rolled out to the entire salesforce (Gundy, 2002).
+Even when a change of plan on the table is good, it is not always easy to get management buy-in to implement the change.
+Chung (2019) shows how Roush Performance, which manufactures different products for the automotive market, had mulled changing their plan for the first time in 25 years, but management feared that the new plan would undermine the reps’ working environment, so it was left entirely unchanged.
+This makes piloting new plans essential to evaluate costs, engagement and of the reps with them, the ability of the firm to support them, and so on.
+This allows the firm to make any necessary changes to the plan before it is rolled out generally (Gundy, 2002).

-The author believes the research grounds for this thesis are set.
-Many of the components of this research were already discussed.
-However, this work will suggest a new way to look at compensation.
-Not only a technical and mathematical model, but something that will change the toolbox the organization has to maximize performance while attracting and retaining the best salespeople in the industry.

-This review helps understanding the current status of the research and the gaps not yet explored.
-As this topic involves many different disciplines it is easy to recognize so many overlapping in the different aspect mentioned in this chapter.
-However, an ultimate compensation plan must consider all the different aspects and dimensions mentioned in the literature in order to be successful.

-This work will consider the most relevant studies done in this field and will rise from them and suggest a totally new approach on compensating sales reps.
-Relaying on past research and looking into a future where motivating salesforce is getting more and more challenging than before.
+We have explored here many of the areas to explore, but the study will also suggest new ways to look at compensation, not just through technical and mathematical models, but also to help the organization maximize performance and attract and retain the best salespeople.
+We have looked at the current status of research, the gaps in it, and the many disciplines having overlapping influences on the issue of compensation.
+All of these matters must be considered to pursue optimal compensation planning and new perspectives are needed motivating the salesforce is increasingly challenging.